 For example, in Google’s WebP compression study, Google found that a WebP image file is on average:

 - 25-34% smaller than a comparable JPEG image.

 - 26% smaller than a comparable PNG image.

-This is why, if you run your site through PageSpeed Insights, one of the many recommendations is to Serve images in next-gen formats like WebP:
+That’s the reason why if you run your site through PageSpeed Insights, one of the many recommendations is to Serve images in next-gen formats like WebP:

 So how does Google’s WebP format achieve these reductions in file size?

-With lossy WebP compression, WebP uses something called “predictive coding” to lower the file size.
+With lossy compression, WebP uses something called “predictive coding” to lower the file size.
 Predictive coding uses the values of neighboring pixels in an image to predict values and then only encodes the difference.
 It’s based on VP8 key frame encoding.